stelmo/Convection-Diffusion-Reaction-Systems/README.md

 It is possible to change the forcing function and all the initial conditions but, if you don't modify the auxiliary modules, you can only modify the parameters shown in the notebook directly.

-Done: Implement an uncoupled linear convection diffusion reaction parabolic equation with constant coefficients and Von Neumann boundary conditions.
+Done: Implement an uncoupled parabolic linear convection diffusion reaction equation with constant coefficients and Von Neumann boundary conditions using both FEMs and FDMs.

 To do: Implement the FEM solution of a system of coupled nonlinear convection diffusion reaction equations.